ictxiangxin/ictnet/README.md

+#ictnet

-#ictnet - a python3 package for large network analysis
+A python3 package for large network analysis.

 This package can use for analysis [Stanford Large Network Dataset Collection](http://snap.stanford.edu/data/index.html).